julienw/subsurface-webviewer/README.md

 This gets the divelog data by tapping into the subsurface cloud web interface.
 Then this uses [React](https://react.dev/) and [ChartJS](http://chartjs.org/) to display the data.

+### Submitting patches

+First, thank you!

+Please now that a few tests will run automatically on your pull request, so make sure to run `yarn format:fix` and `yarn lint:fix` before submitting a patch.

+Also to make my life easier, please describe your change properly in the pull request description: the WHY, the steps to test it manually, the manual tests you already did.